 The 10 Best Witches & Wizards in Pop Culture

-After eliminating some great suggestions from Twitter and Facebook—including the Cookie Crisp Wizard, Ozzie Smith, the Washington Wizards, those kids at Waverly Place and Christine O’Donnell—we narrowed it down to 10 from books, movies, TV and even poetry.
+From the legends of Merlin to the Boy Who Lived, the idea of magic has captivated our imagination.
+But who were the most beloved witches and wizards in pop culture?
+After eliminating some clever suggestions from Twitter and Facebook—including the Cookie Crisp Wizard, Ozzie Smith, the Washington Wizards, those kids at Waverly Place and Christine O’Donnell—we narrowed it down to 10 from books, movies, TV and even poetry.
 We chose only one entry per fictional universe and define the terms “witch” and “wizard” very, very loosely.

 10. Samantha Stephens